Driveshaft Manufacturing

 If the angle of each component is going in the same direction, the angle of each component is subtracted from one another.
 If the angles are in opposite directions, these angles are added together.
 This will provide the u-joint coupling angle.
 Below is an example of a driveline system with corresponding coupling angles.

-DL Angle cal1
+DL Angle Calculation Side

-DL Angle cal2
+DL Angle Calculation Top

 If the examples above were referencing the same vehicle, the coupling angles for the side view and top view would need to be combined as shown below: